 For example, let's assume you have $40,000 in credit card bills that you would like to wipe out.
 You need to disclose your income and expenses on a monthly basis, and you may need to demonstrate that you simply do not have enough money to pay the normal monthly bills, let alone your credit cards.

 On the other hand, if you earn $4000 per month, but you have only $3500 in reasonable and necessary monthly expenses, the court could say that since you have $500 per month left over, you should use that $500 to pay some of your credit card bills.
 This type of situation might prevent you from filing a successful Chapter 7.
-If it turns out that you have excess monthly income that would allow you to pay some of your credit card bills, we will propose some potential alternate solutions that could help you get a fresh financial start.
+If it turns out that you have excess monthly income that would allow you to pay some of your credit card bills, we may be able to propose some potential alternate solutions that could help you get a fresh financial start.

 Once you get that discharge, why not celebrate your victory over debt.
 Reward yourself for having taken responsibility, and having used the laws of this country for the purposes for which they were intended.
 Maybe you'll even feel like throwing a victory over debt party for yourself, your family, and your friends.

 Enjoy the new beginning that our United States Constitution has permitted you to achieve.
 Savor and enjoy the feeling of finally being debt free.
-And who knows, a few years from now you just might be saying that having filed a Chapter 7 bankruptcy was one of the smartest moves you ever made.
+And who knows, a few months from now you just might be saying that having filed a Chapter 7 bankruptcy was one of the smartest financial moves you ever made.